Vietnam.vn - Nền tảng quảng bá Việt Nam

 Portrait of Mary Gindhart Herbert Roebling

-She remarried Siegfried Roebling, the son of a wealthy family, and received a share of the stock of the Trenton Trust Financial Center after her husband's death in 1936.
+She remarried Siegfried Roebling, the son of a wealthy family, and received a share of the Trenton Trust Financial Centre after her husband's death in 1936.

 Người phụ nữ phá vỡ

-Mary Gindhart was the first woman to serve as president of a major US bank.
+Mary Gindhart was the first woman to hold the position of Chair of a major bank in the United States.

-Having studied finance and banking at the University of Pennsylvania and New York University, she quickly proved her abilities after taking over her husband's position on the Board of Directors of Trenton Trust.
+Thanks to her time studying finance and banking at the University of Pennsylvania and New York University, she quickly demonstrated her capabilities after taking over her husband's position on the board of directors of Trenton Trust.

 Người phụ nữ phá vỡ

-Trenton Trust Company headquarters in downtown Trenton, where Mary Roebling's financial career began
+Trenton Trust's headquarters are located in the heart of Trenton, where Mary Roebling's financial career began.

-In 1937, she was elected Chairman of the Board, becoming the first woman to serve as president of a major U.S. commercial bank.
-She remained president for more than 30 years until the bank merged, then continued as chairman until 1984.
+In 1937, she was elected Chair of the Board, becoming the first woman to chair a major American commercial bank.
+She held the position for over 30 years until the bank merged, and then continued as chair until 1984.

 Người phụ nữ phá vỡ